Senate blocks Planned Parenthood defunding measure

 Under U.S. law, donated human fetal tissue may be used for research, but profiting from its sale is prohibited.

-Republicans are likely to try again in September to stop Planned Parenthood from getting federal funds, which currently amount to more than $500 million a year.
+Republicans are likely to try again in September to stop Planned Parenthood from getting federal funds, which currently amounts to more than $500 million a year.

 After a congressional recess in August, conservative Republicans could try to attach their defunding measure to a bill to fund the government, raising the prospect of a possible government shutdown over the issue.